 The easiest way to disable caption on Chrome is to click the toggle from the media control menu.
 Allow me to explain.

-The global media control menu on Chrome now has a live caption toggle.
-To disable the live caption, all I had to do was click the toggle.
+The global media control menu on Chrome now has a caption toggle.
+To disable the live caption, I had to click the toggle.

-In my case, the live caption was enabled by default.
-It may not be the final setting when Google launches this feature on the Stable channel.
-However, if you find live caption enabled on Google Chrome and want a way to quickly disable it, you now know where to look.
+In my case, the caption was enabled by default.
+Therefore, it may not be the final setting when Google launches this feature on the Stable channel.
+However, if you find caption enabled on Google Chrome and want a way to disable it quickly, you now know where to look.